Asian factories shake off lockdown blues, now face supply headaches

 Taiwan saw manufacturing activity growth accelerate on robust chip demand, while Japan's factory activity expanded at the fastest pace in six months in October in an encouraging sign for the world's third-largest economy.

+India's factory activity expanded at its quickest pace in eight months in October, pointing to an extended business recovery in Asia's third-largest economy.

-In a sign of the patchy nature of Asia's recovery, however, South Korea's factory activity rose at the slowest pace in 13 months in October on shrinking output and softer demand.
+In a sign of the patchy nature of the region's recovery, however, South Korea's factory activity rose at the slowest pace in 13 months in October on shrinking output and softer demand.

 Material shortages and delivery disruptions drove up Japan's input prices by the most in over 13 years.